 Nothing stays the same for long around here.
-Touch Gallery is closing after Labor Day in preparation for a facelift.
+Touch Gallery is closing August 26, 2019 in preparation for a facelift.
 Clay mining and brick making are going away to make room for a dive into Golden culinary history, and several onetime favorite restaurants—most notably the Holland House.

 The newly renamed Holland House became renowned for their homemade pies and biscuits, as well as the wonderful artwork that adorned the walls.
 In its heyday the Holland House drew patrons from all over the region and was considered one of the finest restaurants in the Denver area.

 Following Lu’s death in 1981, the family sold the business in 1982.
 It continued to operate under the same name until 1987 before finally closing.
 After an extensive remodel under new ownership, the old Holland House was reborn in 1992 as Table Mountain Inn.